 - Check Delete the driver software for this device and click on Uninstall.

-In addition to your graphics card driver, users are also recommending to reinstall both audio and Wi-Fi drivers as well, so you might want to do that.
+In addition to your graphics card driver, users are also recommending reinstalling both audio and Wi-Fi drivers as well, so you might want to do that.

 - Open the Settings app and go to Apps section.